Key Breed Facts

 Australian Terriers are alert and very busy little dogs that like being given things to do.
 However, they are just as happy in a home environment as they are in a working environment, as long as they are given lots of stimulation and daily exercise.
 They are renowned for their affectionate and loyal natures, being friendly and quite extrovert as well as being eager and willing to please which makes these little dogs highly trainable.

 They very rarely show any sort of aggressive behaviour unless they feel threatened in which case they will hold their ground and show a lot of courage when they have to defend themselves which is a true small "terrier" trait.
-They are a great choice as a companion dog or family pet because of their sweet and kind natures.
+They are a great choice as a companion dog or family pet because of their sweet and kind natures being especially tolerant and patient around children.

 These little terriers need to be trained from a young age and they respond well to positive reinforcement training.
 They have to be handled with a fair, gentle yet firm hand so they understand who is the alpha dog in a household.
-Early training will also help curb their "terrier" desire to chase small animals whenever they see or meet any and this would need to be reinforced throughout their lives.
+Early training will also help curb their desire to chase small animals although unlike other terriers, the urge to take after prey is less evident because Aussies like to please their owners and will stay by their side when asked.

 Australian Shepherds are intelligent with the added bonus being there is nothing they enjoy more than to please.
 This means these lovely dogs are easy to train once they are taught not to show the more dominant side of their nature.
 With this in mind, a Aussie's training needs to start as early as possible and they also have to be well socialised from a young age for them to be truly well-rounded, obedient dogs.